dokester/BayesicFitting/README.md

    * Testcases and examples for the classes above

  +  3 Feb 2020 version 2.4.3
+   * Clean up and unification of the python doc strings.
+   * Reran all examples and test harnasses in python 3.7.
+   * Add random seed to several examples to make them more stable.

+ +  10 Feb 2020 version 2.4.4
    * see above in Whats new.